 Interestingly, a later English cookbook – Kettner’s Book of the Table, published in 1877 – also makes mention of shepherd’s pie and refers to it as a Scottish variation of Irish stew.
 While this is possible, this citation may refer to a specific variant that included a wheat-flour pastry crust on top of the mashed potatoes (something which the English cookbook denounced as too starchy).

 Lamb and mutton were inexpensive meats, as compared to beef.
-It is for this reason that they were a staple in Irish stews and shepherd’s pies, while the British version—where people were more likely to be able to afford beef—became known more popularly as cottage pie.
+That’s why they were the usual ingredient in Irish stew, and why they likewise were the most common ingredient in the Irish versions of shepherd’s pie, while the British version, where people were more likely to be able to afford beef, came to be more commonly referred to as cottage pie.

 Classic Shepherd’s Pie | Gordon Ramsay